You are currently viewing How to use Google Maps offline (without Internet access)

 You can now use your Maps (and get directions as well), even when you’re offline.

-You might also have noticed the “Downloaded Maps” at the bottom too and don’t worry, Google will automatically delete them after a certain timeframe so as to not clutter your phone’s storage.
+You might also have noticed the “Downloaded Maps” at the bottom.
+Don’t worry; Google will automatically delete them after a certain timeframe so as not to clutter your phone’s storage.
+You can manually delete them after your trip if you prefer.

 Summary